-21. First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2009.
-Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.
-Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied 3,289 4,588 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted 2,091 2,919 Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled 1,165 48 Total full-time, first-time, first-year (freshman) women who enrolled Total part-time, first-time, first-year (freshman) women who enrolled 1,485 51 C2.
-Freshman wait-listed students (students who met admission requir contingent on space availability) Do you have a policy of placing students on a waiting list?
-Yes If yes, please answer the questions below for fall 2009 admissions: Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted - Is your waiting list ranked?
+Applications C1.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, applied, were admitted, and enrolled (full- or part-time) in Fall 2010.
+Include early degree who began studies during summer in this cohort.
+Applicants should include only those requirements for consideration for admission (i.e., who completed actionable applicate of one of the following actions: admission, non-admission, placement on waiting list, applicant or institution).
+Admitted applicants should include wait-listed students who admission. ecision, early action, and students se students who fulfilled the tions) and who have been notified , or application withdrawn (by Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied 3,485 5,167 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted 2,262 3,268 Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled 1,187 47 Total full-time, first-time, first-year (freshman) women who enrolled Total part-time, first-time, first-year (freshman) women who enrolled 1,709 57 C2.
+Freshman wait-listed students (students who met admission requirements but w contingent on space availability) Do you have a policy of placing students on a waiting list?
+Yes No If yes, please answer the questions below for Fall 2010 admissions: Number of qualified applicants offered a place on waiting list hose final admission was Number accepting a place on the waiting list Number of wait-listed students admitted Is your waiting list ranked?
 If yes, do you release that information to students?
 Do you release that information to school counselors?
 Admission Requirements C3.
-High school completion requirement Check the appropriate box to identify your high school completion rec High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required quirement for degree-seeking entering students: C4.
-Does your institution require or recommend a general college-prep paratory program for degree-seeking students?
+High school completion requirement Check the appropriate box to identify your high school completion requirement for a High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required degree-seeking entering students: C4.
+Does your institution require or recommend a general college-preparatory prog ram for degree-seeking students?
 Require Recommend Neither require nor recommend